Best Battery Maintainers: Keep Your Car Battery In Prime Condition

 Types of Battery Maintainers

 This is the most basic and common type of battery maintainer.
-Meant for a single battery, this type of tender tends to be less expensive than other options and can offer some intelligent charging features at the same time.
+Meant for a single battery, this type of maintainer tends to be less expensive than other options and can offer some intelligent charging features at the same time.

 Some manufacturers like to pack more utility in their battery tending options.
-As a result, hybrid tenders tend to offer different charging modes so it can actually charge a dead or near-dead battery and keep it full over a long period of time.
+As a result, hybrid maintainers tend to offer different charging modes so it can actually charge a dead or near-dead battery and keep it full over a long period of time.